fiquant/marketsimulator/doc/language-todo.rst

 Package parameters
 ------------------

 It is not rare to see a lot of boiler plate code in strategies definition that comes from a fact that many functions share a considerable subset of their parameters.
 For example all liquidity provider related functions (price calculating function, strategy for one side, strategy for two sides) share parameters ``initialValue`` and ``priceDistr`` along with their default values and documentation comments.
 Liquidity provider strategies also share ``eventGen`` and ``orderFactory`` parameters.
-We might refactor these into package parameters:
+We might factor them out into package parameters:

 .. code-block :: scala